Gourmet Whiskey Gravy Recipe For Turkey

 Gluten free and dairy free cooking can seem overwhelming on Thanksgiving, especially when you’re eliminating both and trying to please a house full of guests.
-I’ve learned over the years that the biggest secret is not to tell them, because it’s so delicious they won’t know the difference.
-Another trick is to really focus on building depth in your flavor profiles with herbs, spices and fresh ingredients.
+Don’t worry.
+I’ve learned over the years that the biggest secret is not to tell them what’s not included.
+Most of the time, the food is so delicious they won’t know the difference.

-That’s where the whiskey (I use Jack Daniels) really adds a special note to this gravy.
+Whiskey (I use Jack Daniels) really adds a special note to gravy.
 It brings an entire next-level flavor that steals the show and makes the type of flour and fat way less important.
 At the end of the day, homemade is homemade and when you start from scratch, you’ll end up with a Thanksgiving gravy that tastes delicious as the perfect compliment to potatoes, turkey and dressing.

-This gravy is simple, delicious and will have your Thanksgiving guests asking for the recipe!
+This gravy is simple, delicious with all your Thanksgiving side dishes, and will have guests asking for the recipe!

 If you make this recipe, we’d love to see it on Instagram!
 Just use the hashtag #THEFRESH20 so we can see what’s cooking in your kitchen.Print